 “I always wanted to work in a foreign government and understand how other nations operate, but I never thought in a million years that I would have a chance to work at Parliament.
 It was an amazing experience,” Elizabeth says.

-She worked an intern for Jenny Willott, a former chief whip, and helped her manage a variety of constituent issues.
+She worked as an intern for Jenny Willott, a former chief whip, and helped her manage a variety of constituent issues.

 “It was a real world experience,” she says.
 “There was no training.
 I just jumped right in.”

-The experience taught Elizabeth two important lessons: the world is much bigger than the bubble of Chapel Hill, and that your dreams can never be big enough.
+The experience taught Elizabeth two important lessons: that the world is much bigger than the bubble of Chapel Hill, and that your dreams can never be big enough.

 Elizabeth came to appreciate certain aspects of the American political system, while recognizing other areas that were ripe for improvement.
 And at the end of the day, she was certain that she wanted to pursue a career that combined politics and media.